 The report documents world language enrollments across the formal US education system for a closer look at language education in primary and secondary schools.
 The Language Flagship at the Defense Language and National Security Education Office (DLNSEO) commissioned the analysis.

-"Access to data on the distribution of enrollments among languages and grade levels is as critical for the nation's economic planning and national security as information on K-12 math and science enrollments," notes Dan E. Davidson, President of American Councils, which implemented the new enrollment survey.
+"Access to data on the distribution of enrollments among languages and grade levels is as critical for the nation's economic planning and national security as information on K-12 math and science enrollments," said Dan E. Davidson, PhD, president of American Councils, which implemented the new enrollment survey.
 "Such data yield important information about student demographics, availability of teachers, and levels of instruction by language offered around the country."

 About the Report

 The National K-12 Foreign Language Enrollment Survey Report presents K-12 foreign language enrollment data in the United States, where more than 21 percent of households speak a language other than English at home.

 The National K-12 Foreign Language Enrollment Survey Report is sponsored by The Language Flagship and National Security Education Offices (DLNSEO), conducted and published by American Councils for International Education in partnership with the American Council on the Teaching of Foreign Languages (ACTFL), the Center for Applied Linguistics (CAL), and the Modern Language Association (MLA), and in collaboration with the National Council of State Supervisors for Languages (NCSSFL).

 The Institute of International Education (IIE) administered the DLNSEO grant in cooperation with Bryn Mawr College.
 The survey data and report do not necessarily reflect the position or policy of IIE or the government; and no official IIE or government endorsement should be inferred.

 Download a copy of the report here.